 - Training – How experienced and confident are the students with peer assessment?
 How will students be trained to assess the work of their peers and provide feedback?
 At what point in the process does the training occur?

 - Formative Feedback – Students provide formative and constructive feedback on drafts that students are able to revise before submitting a final product.
-This can be done as a an in-class activity or using a variety of online tools, including in Canvas at UBC.
+This can be done as an in-class activity or using a variety of online tools, including Canvas.
 The final grade is given by the instructor or TA.
 This can also be done using a sequence of assignments.
 Students get peer feedback after each assignment and then are able to apply the feedback to each subsequent assignment with the goal of improving over time.